 They have pressure-type cleaners that include their Polaris Sweep Series or the Polaris 65 as well as the very appealing Turbo Turtle model.
 The Polaris Brand also offers robotic pool cleaners while the Zodiac Ranger automatic pool brand focuses on suction-type cleaners.

-Amongst their most sought-after automatic pool cleaners are those included in their Wanda the Whale Series since they come in a very attractive design and small size as well as because of their affordable price and patented SmartDrive steering system.
-They also offer sand filter cleaners.
+This is because they come in a very attractive design and small size as well as because of their affordable price and patented SmartDrive steering system.
+They also offer sand style filter cleaners.

 Aqua Products is another company that is based in the USA and has been around since 1982.
 It is claimed that they are the first company to produce robotic pool cleaners, which they now call Aquabots.
 They have Aquabot pool rover models that can be used for residential or commercial properties.
 The great thing about their products is that they are not just focused on keeping the pool clean but also ensures that it remains “healthy” for the user.

-Aquabot cleaners such as their Aquabot Pool Rover S2, Bravo, Fury, and Junior Series, as they say, are at the forefront of robotic pool cleaning, offering everything from light scrub and debris micron collection to patented jet drive technology and aqua smart technology.
+Aquabot cleaners such as their Aquabot Pool Rover S2, Bravo, Fury, and Junior Series, as they say, are at the forefront of robotic pool cleaning.
+They offer everything from light scrub and debris micron collection to patented jet drive technology and aqua smart technology.
 They also offer a pool rover junior robotic for smaller pools.
 You can check out their Aqua EZ-Vac automatic pool cleaner also.
-These advanced systems are great for saving you heaps of time when it comes to maintenance.
+These advanced systems are great for saving you heaps of time when it comes to maintenance of you above ground pool vacuum cleaner.

 Above ground pools are a great way to cool down and relax during those summer months but require regular maintenance for a safe and fun swimming experience.

-First-time buyers may be more inclined to purchase suction side cleaners due to their lower initial cost and ease of use, but for those looking to save a bit more time as they don’t want to be stuck cleaning, you may want to consider a robotic cleaner.
-Be sure to shop the 2018 models at the seasons lowest prices.
+First-time buyers may be more inclined to purchase suction side cleaners due to their lower initial cost and ease of use.
+However, for those looking to save a bit more time as they don’t want to be stuck cleaning, you may want to consider a robotic cleaner.

 You might also like these: Home Vacuum Cleaner Reviews